Mark-Mekhail/Software-Slayer/README.md

 3. **Start the backend services**:

-   Navigate to the root directory and run the following command to start the backend services using Docker Compose:
+   Navigate to the `server` directory and run the following command to start the backend services using Docker Compose:

    ```sh
    docker-compose up